 The Loretta P. Lacey MCH Academic Leadership Award

-The 2018 Loretta P. Lacey Academic Leadership Award goes to Lois McCloskey, DrPH, MPH!
+The 2018 Loretta P. Lacey Academic Leadership Award went to Lois McCloskey, DrPH, MPH!

 Dr. McCloskey is an Associate Chair & Associate Professor in the Boston University School of Public Health Department of Community Health Sciences.
 She is also an Associate Professor in the Boston University School of Medicine Department of Pediatrics.
 Congratulations, Dr. McCloskey!

-The announcement (click to see) was made via email to ATMCH members on Oct.
+The announcement was made via email to ATMCH members on Oct.
 24, 2018, on the ATMCH website & on the ATMCH Facebook page.
-Dr. McCloskey was formally recognized & presented with a plaque at the ATMCH Greg Alexander Speed Networking Event at APHA on Sun.
-Nov.
+Dr. McCloskey was formally recognized & presented with a plaque at the ATMCH Greg Alexander Speed Networking Event at APHA on Nov.
 11, 2018.
 The celebration continued over dinner that evening at MaryJane's Diner in the Hard Rock Hotel San Diego.

 To nominate an ATMCH member for the 2019 award, submit a letter of nomination & the nominee's curriculum vitae (CV), both of which must document the nominee's accomplishments & future potential in MCH scholarship & leadership.
 Letters of support are not necessary and nominations are due Sep.
 13, 2019.
 Mail, fax, or email nomination letters & CVs to the ATMCH Coordinator: